louclybournjr-eng/SYNC-Intent/README.md

 Receipts can be checked at OpenVerifier.org, an open, local-first verifier for digitally signed receipt exports.
 No account.
 No upload.
 No backend required.

 SYNC creates verifiable human-in-the-loop receipts that travel peer-to-peer across organizations, jurisdictions, and time.

+## Privacy Policy

+**Effective Date:** June 16, 2026

+SYNC Intent is designed to be local-first.
+Receipts are stored on your device by default.

+SYNC Intent does not require account sign-in for on-device receipt creation.

+SYNC Intent does not store your receipt evidence in cloud custody by default.

+Evidence attached to receipts is represented in exports by hash-only proof unless you choose to share files separately.

+Receipt exports may be verified at **OpenVerifier.org**, a local-first public verification utility.
+OpenVerifier.org is designed to check supported receipt files in the browser without account sign-in, file uploads, or backend calls.

+SYNC Intent uses Apple system services such as StoreKit for subscriptions and iOS security features for device authorization.

+For privacy questions, contact:
+louclybournjr@gmail.com

+## Support

+For support, bug reports, subscription questions, or feedback, contact:
+louclybournjr@gmail.com

+SYNC Intent is a local-first iOS app for creating sealed receipts for important decisions, evidence, authorization, and AI-assisted actions.

+To verify supported receipt exports, visit:
+**OpenVerifier.org**